 Devolution policy has been a key focus for this programme throughout.
 In 2003 the Federal Trust convened a high-level Working Group with the remit to explore the best ways in which to involve the interests of stakeholders in the English assemblies.
 To mark the tenth anniversary of the election of the ‘new’ Labour government in 2007 a series of papers focussed on the norms of the new constitutional arrangements and sought to look at the extent to which the expectations for constitutional reform of 1997 were fulfilled.
 Since then the Trust’s work has concentrated on the general constitutional evolution of the United Kingdom.

-In this video, our Chairman John Stevens and Director Brendan [...]
+In this new video, Graham Bishop and Brendan Donnelly discuss [...]